Global Road Safety Initiative

 Traffic Accidents By Major US Cities

 At Safe Roads USA, we are bringing you traffic safety data from every major city in the United States.
-Our goal is to cover all major cities in 2019 and 2020.
+Our goal is to cover all major cities in 2022.

 San Diego, CA Road Safety